YuriyNasretdinov/golang-soft-mocks/README.md

 ## soft.Mock(src, dst func)
 Replace implementation of `src` to `dst`.
 You can specify both functions and methods.
-The following test passes when run using soft.Mock:

 ## soft.CallOriginal(f func, args ...interface{}) []interface{}
 Calls the original function with specified arguments.